-UW-Stout offers International Student Tuition Scholarships to qualified international students based on their academic achievement or grade point average (GPA), their participation in international cultural and community activities.
-Students receiving other types of scholarships are not eligible.
+UW-Stout offers International Student Tuition Scholarships to qualified international students based on their academic achievement or grade point average (GPA), financial need, and their participation in cultural and community activities.
 Students receiving other types of scholarships are not eligible.
 The total amount of scholarship can be changed each semester and is based on the availability of funding.
 These scholarships are awarded on a competitive basis to full-time students.
 Continuing students who submit the Global Involvement Form before the deadline for the following academic year are considered first.
 Learn more by reading the full application form:

 The value of the International Tuition Scholarship is as follows, and is awarded based on grade point average (GPA):

 - $5,000 per academic year* GPA: 3.0 – 4.0

 *Initial award (first year only) based on bachelors/undergraduate degree GPA and financial need.
 A cumulative UW-Stout graduate GPA in your program must be at 3.0 or higher in order to be eligible for a scholarship.